 An AI content site is a web property where the editorial process – topic selection, drafting, formatting, and publishing – runs largely on automated systems rather than a full-time editorial team.
-One Reddit operator documented the full trajectory of building exactly this, from zero revenue to $3,674 per month in 14 months, using publicly available tools and a batch production workflow.
-The case study went viral because the numbers were specific and the methodology was repeatable.
+The case study went viral because the methodology was repeatable, not because the tooling was exotic.

 TL;DR: Key Metrics